Dog-Face-Development/LEGO-Block-Creator/README.md

 # LEGO Block Creator
-Offline, Python-written, command line based, inventory tracking of your LEGO parts and sets.
-Parts can be sorted by name, colour and quantity; and sets by name, box ID and theme category.
+Offline inventory tracking of your LEGO parts and sets through a neat command line interface.
+Parts can be sorted by name, colour and quantity, while sets sorted by name, box ID and theme.

  **More information coming soon! - STILL UNDER DEVELOPMENT!**